Quick Answer

 Self-Assessment Techniques

 Regular self-assessment helps you track progress and identify areas for improvement.
 These techniques provide objective feedback on your practice sessions.
+Without assessment, you might practice incorrectly for weeks without realizing it.

-Assessment Methods
+4 Essential Assessment Methods

 1. Recording and Playback

-Method: Record yourself reading practice exercises
+- Record yourself reading practice exercises using your phone or recorder

 2. Rule Accuracy Checklist